 home search embezzle manipulate steal poison

 "Desire" was not a consequence but a driving force from soon after the beginning.
 In the beginning, I was told that nobody my age entered therapy.
-Overwhelmed by a driving compulsion to know what had happened, I entered therapy anyway.
+Overwhelmed by a driving compulsion to know what had happened to my life, I entered therapy anyway.
 I had to find the answers.
 And I was overcome by a terrible despair; I looked back on all the years of my life and declared them wasted.
 With most of my life irretrievably gone, nothing could make up for the loss.
 Nothing.

 Gradually, over the next few months, I came to believe that perhaps, out of the waste and the ruin, I could salvage something of value; I could create something worthwhile.
 No psychiatrist, psychologist or therapist, even the most highly trained, can see inside another's mind.
 But, if I REALLY wanted the answers, I would have to look into mine.
 By documenting that process, I could contribute first-hand knowledge of the mind and of MPD.
 I could be my own research project.
 Desire was born then.